pedrozavalat/pedrozavalat/README.md

-# ¡Hola! 👋
+# Hi 👋
-🌱 Actualmente estoy interesado en proyectos de desarrollo web y ciencias de datos.
+🌱 Currently interested in web development projects, big data and data science.

-🌐 Puedes visitar mi página web para conocer más sobre mí y mis proyectos:
+🌐 You can find out more about me on my personal website:

    **[Pedro Zavala - Inicio](https://pedrozavalat.github.io)**